chmac/obsidian-tag-page/README.md

 # Obsidian Tag Page Plugin

+> [!CAUTION]
+> This was a fork created to experiment with different formats.
+But in the end I abandoned this approach in favour of the tag-summary plugin which I also [forked](https://github.com/chmac/tag-summary).
+This was a work in progress and is not maintained.

 ## Overview

 The Obsidian Tag Page Plugin enables users to create and manage dedicated Markdown pages for individual tags.
 When you create a tag page, the plugin automatically populates it with content based on the associated tag.
 The plugin also provides a ribbon icon that refreshes the content of the active tag page according to the current settings.